-Eisner pushed Disney to start making television animation (despite a thirty year policy against doing so), where they quickly started to see some success.
-The next big step for the studio came after the part live action, part animated Who Framed Roger Rabbit, and Oliver and Company (an animal themed take on Oliver Twist), both of which reaffirmed the potential in feature length animated movies.
-Leading on from these successes, Disney decided to refocus their efforts onto more musical features, specially those based on older, pre existing stories.
+Eisner pushed Disney to start making television animation (despite a thirty-year policy against doing so), where they quickly started to see some success.
+The next big step for the studio came after the part live action, part animated Who Framed Roger Rabbit, and Oliver and Company (an animal-themed take on Oliver Twist), both of which reaffirmed the potential in feature-length animated movies.
+Leading on from these successes, Disney decided to refocus their efforts onto more musical features, especially those based on older, pre-existing stories.

 The next step in the Disney Renaissance period is a little strange, and definitely not what you’d expect the second part of Disney’s return to form would be.
 1990’s The Rescuers Down Under was the only theatrical sequel the studio produced during the Renaissance era of 1989 to 1999.
 And as the continuation of 1977’s The Rescuers, has earned itself the status of ‘the Disney Renaissance movie that isn’t really a Disney Renaissance movie’.